 The Galatians believed in Jesus.
 There were signs that the Spirit was with them; however, they received Christian-Jews who told them that the ceremonial law, the circumcision, was necessary to be seen as the people of Lord.
 Why did they listen to these Christian-Jews?
-Because they were descendants of Abraham, because they were the people that received Moses and the prophets.
-Paul uses the Old Testament to argument that the Galatians are in fact the people of the Lord not by the law but by trusting in Jesus because:
+Because they were descendants of Abraham, because they were the people that received Moses and the prophets and the Old Testament.

 Genesis 12:3 - The promise to Abraham included all nations.